October 31, 2024

 2. Offer Emotional Support Without Judgment

-3. Learn About Addiction & Recovery
+3. Educate Yourself About Addiction and Recovery

-4. Set Boundaries
+4. Set Healthy Boundaries

 5. Encourage Professional Help

-6. Celebrate Small Wins
+6. Celebrate Small Milestones

 7. Take Care of Yourself